timolson/cointrader/README.md

 ## Listing
 A `Listing` has a symbol but is not related to a `Market`.
 Generally, it represents a tradeable security like `BTC.USD` when there is no need to differentiate between the same security on different `Market`s.
 Usually, you want to use `MarketListing` instead of just a `Listing`, unless you are creating an order which wants to trade a `Listing` without regard to the `Account` or `Market` where the trading occurs.
 Every `Listing` has a `baseFungible` and a `quoteFungible`.
 The `baseFungible` is what you are buying/selling and the `quoteFungible` is used for payment.
 For currency pairs, these are both currencies: The `Listing` for `BTC.USD` has a `baseFungible` of `Currencies.BTC` and a `quoteFungible` of `Currencies.USD`.
-A `Listing` for a Japan-based stock would have the `baseFungible` be the stock like `Stock.SNY` (stocks are not implemented) and the `quoteFungible` would be `Currencies.JPY`
+A `Listing` for a Japan-based stock would have the `baseFungible` be the stock like `Stocks.SONY` (stocks are not implemented) and the `quoteFungible` would be `Currencies.JPY`

 ## Market
 Any broker/dealer or exchange.
-A place which trades `Listing`s of `Fungible`s,
+A place which trades `MarketListing`s.

 ## MarketData
 `MarketData` is the parent class of `Trade`, `Book`, `Tick`, and `Bar`, and it represents any information which is joined to a `MarketListing`  In the future, for example, we could support news feeds by subclassing `MarketData`.
 See `RemoteEvent` for notes on event timings.

 ## MarketListing
 A `MarketListing` represents a `Listing` (BTC.USD) on a specific `Market` (BITSTAMP), and this is the primary class for tradeable securities.
-Note that using `MarketListing` instead of just a `Listing` allows us to differentiate between prices for the same security on different markets, facilitating arbitrage.
+Note that using `MarketListing` instead of just a `Listing` allows us to differentiate between prices for the same security on different `Market`s, facilitating arbitrage.

 ## Order
 A request from the trader system to buy or sell a `Listing` or `MarketListing`.  `Order`s are business objects which change state, and therefore they are not `Event`s which must be immutable.